isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 There may be cases when a new reservation has been made for a client for an address currently in use by another client.
 We call this situation a "conflict."
-These conflicts get resolved automatically over time as described in subsequent sections.
-Once the conflict is resolved, the correct client will receive the reserved configuration when it renews.
+These conflicts get resolved automatically over time, as described in subsequent sections.
+Once a conflict is resolved, the correct client will receive the reserved configuration when it renews.

 Host reservations are defined as parameters for each subnet.
 Each host